roghughe/Getting_Started/readme.txt

 =======================

-This project contains a few notes on getting started with GO, based around setting up a development environment using eclipse - which just happends to be my favourite.
+This project contains a few notes on getting started with GO, based around setting up a development environment using eclipse - which used to be favourite Golang IDE.

 1) This has been done using a new eclipse install.
 Therefore install java for eclipse.
    I put it in /users/Roger/eclipse-Go